RobinSmits/GPT-3.5-FineTuning/README.md

 In the near future I will expand this repository with the following code, results and further analysis:
 * DONE: Add 1 or 2 more regular multi-lingual Transformer models.
 * Train 1 of the regular multi-lingual Transformer models on all (104K) available news articles.
-* Add finetuning and validation for any Open LLM's that are pretrained on the Dutch language.
+* DONE: Add finetuning and validation for any Open LLM's that are pretrained on the Dutch language.
 * Perform validation based on in-context learning with GPT-3.5
 * Add finetuning and validation for GPT-4
 * Perform all above steps for an additional Dutch dataset